One evening TAI CHI PERFORMANCE in Kjell Varvin's exhibition; FREE GEOMETRY/ Unstable variables

 2011 untill 2015

-A selection was printed in the newspaper NY TID during spring 2015.
+A selection on print in the newspaper NY TID during spring 2015.

-Medias one-dimensional representation off political power structures and social changes are always the same old story, I wanted this work to shift focus into other possible narratives and future scenarious,
+Medias one-dimensional representation off political power structures and social changes is based on an old script.
+I wanted to be the director and be in power and focus and on other possible narratives and scenarios.

 Where The Streets Have No Name